01 of 09

 Wedding invitations are the first view your guests will have of the style and vibe of your wedding.
 Make sure your invites are as personal and unique as your wedding will be, with these 10 ways to personalize your wedding invitations.

-Use Invitation Wording that Reflects You and Your Family
+Use Wording That Reflects You and Your Family

 Just because most people use the "So-and-So's parents request the honor of your presence at the marriage of their kids" format, doesn't mean you have to!
 Consider: